liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 * __main_Section_VI_A.m__:
 This script produces the data for the purple dashed curves in Fig. 5 for given noise power (tau_N); The results are MSE_G_simulation and MSE_S_simulation, which is also stored in DATA/SNR_*.mat, each point a file.
 To save the running time, here we only set 2 Monte Carlo trials for each data point.
 To fully recover the plots in Fig. 5, one can change libopt.trails (Line 21) to 5000.

+* __main_replica.m__:
+This script can produce the solid pruple curve in Fig. 5.
+Specifically, it provides an iterative algorithm to compute the asymptotic MSEs by computing the fixed-point of eq.
+(37).
+The result (MSE_G_ana and MSE_S_ana) are stored in DATA/VIA_Analytical.mat

 * __Model_Generation_Library/__: Scripts for generate system models
   * __A_GEN.m__: Generate a BS sampling basis with a unfirom sampling grid
   * __F_GEN.m__: Generate RIS basis with grids specified by the inputs